amandeepmittal/amanhimself.dev/content/posts/how-to-use-import-statements-in-nodejs.md

   - node
 ---

+> **UPDATE:** Up to date version of this post is at [How to use ES6 import syntax in Node.js](https://amanhimself.dev/blog/how-to-use-es6-import-syntax-in-node/).

 I don’t always like to try different versions of setting up a Nodejs application.
 Don’t get me wrong — I believe in experimenting with one’s set up, which can lead to learning new things.
 But there is a limit.
 Recently, I find myself more often going to set up a Nodejs server to develop a RESTful API.
 Furthermore, the server has to work with the client in a way that the client can consume the API easily.
 For the client-side development, I am using ReactJS.

 With the context switching between the client and the server I often find myself making errors during the process.
 One of the most common is using `import` statements in Nodejs files.
 This leads to a syntax error called `Unexpected identifier`.
 Even after switching to Nodejs `v10` LTS on my local machine, I find the lack of using ES6 modules rather disappointing.